Bin Wang, Ph.D.

 Faculty Academic Appointments

-Associate Professor, Department of Genetics, The University of Texas MD Anderson Cancer Center, Houston, TX, 2014 - 2022
+Associate Professor, Genetics, The University of Texas MD Anderson Cancer Center, Houston, TX, 2014 - 2022

-Assistant Professor, Department of Genetics, The University of Texas MD Anderson Cancer Center, Houston, TX, 2008 - 2014
+Assistant Professor, Genetics, The University of Texas MD Anderson Cancer Center, Houston, TX, 2008 - 2014

 Other Professional Positions